 Today, I am 7 months Smartphone addiction clean.
 I know that this doesn’t work for everyone.
-Salespeople who are on the go might not be able to rely solely a tablet plus old-school phone combo.
+Salespeople who are on the go might not be able to rely solely on a tablet plus an old-school phone combo.
 For them I can suggest the following: Consider whether you’re holding onto your device because you truly need it or because everyone at the office just has one and you want to conform.
-Can you simplify your communications life and amplify your productivity, your connections and relationships—and therefore sell more?
+Can you simplify your communications life and amplify your productivity, your connections, and relationships—and therefore sell more?

 As technology becomes increasingly invasive and easily integrated in our working lives, it falls to each of us to ensure we have awareness of the role devices play and the purposes they serve.
 I am quite sure that success in the future will be partially defined by those who can control their devices instead of being controlled by them.